-In light of the recent comments made by public officials that treated sexual assault as a mere joke rendering it “acceptable” and not worthy of condemnation, it is important for Filipinos to be cognizant about the gravity of gender-based violence.
+In light of recent comments made by public officials that treated sexual assault as a mere joke, rendering it “acceptable” and not worthy of condemnation, it is important for Filipinos to be cognizant about the gravity of gender-based violence.

 The current patriarchal and misogynistic culture pervading the country, further perpetuated by men in power, enables perpetrators to commit violations by putting the blame on women.
 This endangers more women, not just offline but also online.

 According to the Association of Progressive Communications (APC), online gender-based violence encompasses acts that are committed, abetted or aggravated, in part or fully, by the use of information and communication technologies (ICTs), such as phones, the internet, social media platforms, and email.

 Online gender-based violence can affect and harm any woman regardless of her status in society.
 It is part of a continuum reflecting the violence women face in the real world.